 Despite its wet texture, the product dries down fairly quickly and once it dries it does set.
 These kind of remind me of the now discontinued Mac Paints, so if you were a fan of those you may find these are a good replacement.

 It should be noted that the shadows are in no way water-resistant.
 They’re designed to wash off easily with water so the slightest drop of moisture causes the shadow to break down and run.

 I applied these with my finger, though you could use a brush which would give you more precision.

 I found these easier to work with than many other liquid shadows like the Stila Shimmer and Glows.
-I found the moussy formula much easier to blend.
+For me the moussy formula was much easier to blend.
 Once it dries down the texture of the shadow is also surprisingly smooth.
 They don’t flake off the way so many liquid shadows are prone to do.
 If you rub your finger across your eye you can pick up some color but it’s a smooth transfer.
 Unless you’re really going at it, it won’t affect the finished look of the product.

 I prefer to apply these before the rest of my eyeshadow rather than as a shimmery pop on top.
 I’d be uncomfortable blending the wet texture over other shadows.
 You can blend matte shadows over it like on the outer corner without affecting application and it won’t diminish the shine on the part you leave open.

 Overall I’d say these perform pretty well as long as your eyes don’t get watery too easily.
 I don’t love how thin and wet the texture is when you first apply them but they do set opaquely on the eye and I like that they dry to a smooth finish.
 If you love mirrored metallic shadows but struggle with powders and liquids that flake, I’d suggest giving these a try.
 They’re surprisingly easy to use and the colors are beautiful.

 Highly reflective finish

 Dries down to a smooth finish that doesn’t flake off